rocky-linux/academy/GUIDELINES.md

 ## Admonitions

-To represent the admonitions in the documentation, corresponding CSS classes (notes,info,tip..) were created in the file `rocky-theme.css`.
+To represent admonitions in the documentation, corresponding CSS classes (notes,info,tip,...) were created in the file `rocky-theme.css`.
 In particular, a common part was created for all admonitions:

 ```css
 .note,